In the guide

 Labelling requirements, instructions and warnings

-E-scooters that are to be supplied to the GB market are required to be UKCA-marked, as is the battery charger.
+E-scooters that are to be supplied to the GB market are required to be UKCA-marked (see below), as is the battery charger.
 The e-scooter should have appropriate warnings in accordance with the requirements of the Supply of Machinery (Safety) Regulations 2008.
 Labelling should include the:

 - business name and full address of the manufacturer and, where applicable, the manufacturer's authorised representative